lifalakheprince/eagleview/README.md

 introduction to version control. git version control.
 Where by it includes local control system and online.
-How to Run commands in order to use it
+How to Run commands in order to use it.